kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 The electrode wire not going to the analog input pin goes to signal ground and will be referred to as the reference electrode.
 Signal ground is determined by you as a ground pin of the active device that contains the ADC, preferably a pin provided for the precise purpose of being  signal ground.
 For best practice, avoid attaching the reference electrode to any point on circuit board ground that connects to a component other than the ADC device before connecting to the ADC.
+Ideally, the value of resistance of this component will be as equal as practical to the resistance of the plant tissue under test.
+The resistance of the plant tissue between the electrodes can be decreased or increased by adjustment of the surface area in contact with the electrode pouches - the more area of contact gives less resistance.

+Note: According to Mr. Backster, the plant under test must have already become "acclimated" to the person performing the primary perception procedures.
+Take this to mean what you will.
+I believe it means you'll need to spend some time initially watering the plant or otherwise giving it some care before you can expect significant results monitoring changes in its resistance.